Advertisement Space

 You might want to know about the arguments of the function, have a look at this query:

 Now you know where to get all the information about Oracle functions.
-No need to leave your Oracle Query tool to know what functions you can use.
+No need to leave your Oracle query tool to know what functions you can use.
 Built-in and always up to date documentation!